CreativeCodingLab/BRAINtrinsic/README.md

 The tool was entirely developed by Giorgio Conte who belongs to the [Creative Coding Research Group](https://www.evl.uic.edu/creativecoding/), directed by Prof.
 Angus Forbes.
 The research group is part of the [Electronic Visualization Lab](https://www.evl.uic.edu) (EVL) at University of Illinois at Chicago (UIC).
 This research is being done in collaboration with Dr. Alex Leow, Dr. Olusola Ajilore, and Dr. Allen Ye, all belonging to UIC Department of Psychiatry.
-This project is inserted within [CoNECt@UIC](http://conect.brain.uic.edu) project, a interdisciplinary team of researchers and clinicians devoted to improving the understanding of brain connectivity.
+This collaboration is inserted within [CoNECt@UIC](http://conect.brain.uic.edu) project, a interdisciplinary team of researchers and clinicians devoted to improving the understanding of brain connectivity.